Cliffe16/Lux_Assignments/python/basic_calculator/README.md

 A simple, interactive command-line calculator written in Python.
 This program allows users to perform basic arithmetic operations continuously until they explicitly choose to exit.

+### Overview
+The app is a learning project from Lux Dev answering the following question:
+Write a Python program that acts as a basic calculator.
+Your program should:

+1. Define a function called calculator that takes three parameters: num1, num2, and operation.

+2. Perform addition, subtraction, multiplication, or division based on the operation parameter.

+3. Handle division by zero by returning "Error: Division by zero!".

+4. Return "Invalid operation" if the user enters an operation other than +, -, *, or /.

+5. Use a loop to keep asking the user for numbers and the operation until the user decides to stop.

+6. Print the result of each calculation.

+Hint: Use if, elif, and else statements in your function.

 ## Features

 * **Basic Arithmetic:** Supports addition (`+`), subtraction (`-`), multiplication (`*`) and division (`/`).